Gluten-Free Blueberry Scones

 The first step in this recipe is to combine the dry ingredients in the base of a food processor.
 I use Bob’s Red Mill gluten-free flour.

-And, I use a food processor because that’s the easiest way to incorporate the vegan butter into the flour.
+And, I used a food processor because that’s the easiest way to incorporate the vegan butter into the flour.

-Next, add the wet ingredients to the food processor.
+Next, add the wet ingredients including the eggs, plant milk, and vanilla extract to the food processor.

 See the recipe card at the end of this post for the exact measurements.